-Newsletter of November, 2017 Vol.60, No. 3
+Newsletter of January, 2018 Vol.60, No. 5

 The Euclid Art Association's next

-monthly meeting is Monday, November 6, starting at 7:00pm.
+monthly meeting is Monday, January 8, starting at 7:00pm.

 The meeting is held in Fellowship Hall of East Shore United

 Methodist Church, 23002 Lakeshore Blvd., Euclid.
-The meeting is open
+The meeting

-the church open at 6:00pm.
+The doors of the church open at 6:00pm.
 Remember the Church’s

-Parking is behind the church, in front of the church in the traffic
+Parking is behind the church, in front of the church in the

-of emergency vehicles to the rear entrance.
+impedes access of emergency vehicles to the rear entrance.
 If

 Refreshments will be served after the meeting.
 The hosts

 Weekly Board Meetings are held on Tuesdays from 10:00am to